iacopoerpichini/ConwayGameOfLife/README.md

 ### Features
-My implementation of GoL application have the following features:
+My implementation of Game of Life application have the following features:

-  1. A visual simulation displayed on a black board.
+  1. A visual simulation displayed on a square black board with fixed size 50x50px.
   2. Start/pause/clear/singleStep buttons that allowed users to run the simulation.
   3. Drawing/editing of state on the board with the left click of the mouse.
 If users click on the board set to alive/death a single cell and is possible to hold the click and drag the mouse for drawing.
   4. A slider that allow to set the speed of the simulation when is not running.